Life As a Financial Analyst

-There were about 296,100 jobs for Financial Analyst in 2016 (in the United States).
+In the United States, there were 296,100 jobs for Financial Analyst in 2016.
 New jobs are being produced at a rate of 10.8% which is above the national average.
 The Bureau of Labor Statistics predicts 32,100 new jobs for Financial Analyst by 2026.
 There will be an estimated 29,000 positions for Financial Analyst per year.

 The states with the most job growth for Financial Analyst are Utah, Arizona, and Tennessee.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.